Blog Home

 Engaging developers in their natural habitats takes some practice to be effective.
 We have our own set of rules for how to engage and grow developer communities, but the most important thing is to listen and respond.
 If companies engage with an agenda, they’re going to come across as a sales pitch that no developer wants to hear.
 A company’s credibility in the community can take a major hit if its topics of conversation are self-serving and don’t specifically address a developer’s issue.

 Keep in mind the ultimate goal is to attract and convert community members into trustworthy advocates for the brand, rather than a brand being its sole and most prominent voice.
 To do that, companies need to listen and adapt their nurture approach based on interaction data, resource consumption, and what the developers are explicitly asking for.
 Furthermore, the nurturing of prospects and users cannot be one-in-the-same.
-Advocacy rarely happens on its own or right away, which is why companies need to grow the relationship by building onto the information and resources they provide to their users.
-The content (workshops, AMAs, Hackathons, etc.) stays the same, but the depth of information and the product experience knowledge grows from the user stage to the prospect stage.
+Developer advocacy rarely happens on its own or right away, which is why companies need to grow the relationship by building onto the information and resources they provide to their users.
+The content (workshops, AMAs, Hackathons, etc.) stay the same, but the depth of information and the product experience knowledge grows from the user stage to the prospect stage.

 For example, think of your nurture like a conversation with the same person at several social gatherings.
 You wouldn’t want to repeat your exchanges, retell a story, or re-introduce a piece of information as if it were the first interaction every time, right?
 No, you would want to add new insights and stories to build onto that relationship.
 Prospects are like the strangers we meet, and the users are like social acquaintances, which hopefully turn into friends over time.
 If you were asked about an acquaintance you might not say much or have an opinion, but if you were asked about a friend, you’re likely to talk them up.
 That’s advocacy in a nutshell.
-To achieve it, brands must bring developers into the fold and surround them with technology and support, promoting a connection of sorts that leads to advocacy.
+To achieve true developer advocacy, brands must bring developers into the fold and surround them with technology and support, promoting a connection of sorts that leads to advocacy.

 The Iron Horse insight.